Risk Assessment: Invalid SSL on the Firewall

 - When a vulnerability or PCI scan fails for a self-signed SSL on a firewall, the steps below should be taken to remediate the issue.
 If this is a PCI scan, you must perform the actions below.
 If this is a vulnerability scan, there is no governing body to report to so the scan can either be accepted as is (there is no dispute option) or the issue can be addressed.

 - The customer will open a ticket via the customer portal asking to have the SSL on the firewall updated.
 Preferably, a wildcard certificate for any domain should be provided in a ticket to add this SSL to the firewall.
 This can be in PFX format or another format but must include the certificate and private key.

-- Once DataBank receives the ticket, the SSL will be installed on the firewall.
+- Once DataBank receives the ticket, the SSL will be installed on the firewall by support.
 This will overwrite the default self-signed SSL on the firewall.

 - After the SSL is installed on the firewall, a DNS CNAME will be setup in DNS.
 For example, if the SSL is for *.domain.tld, a CNAME would need to be setup to point to the address of the firewall such as firewall.domain.tld.
 Ultimately the actual CNAME record value does not matter as long as it is covered by the SSL (in the case of a wildcard, it should be).